 Motion of a particle under a central force field.
 Two-body problem and its reduction to onebody problem and its solution.
 The energy equation and energy diagram.
 Kepler's Laws.
 Satellite in circular orbit and applications.
 Geosynchronous orbits.
 Weightlessness.
-Basic idea of global positioning system (GPS).
+Basic idea of global positioning system (GPS)/ energy and nature of orbits for particle motion under central force.